lmmendes/docker-http-hello-world/README.md

 # http-hello-world

-Image to test docker deployments.
+Docker image to test docker deployments.

 Runs nginx with a 'Hello World' page listening in port 80.

 All logging messages are sent to stdout.